Call Center Analytics: What They are and How to Use Them Effectively

 Desktop analytics track the performance and movement of contact center agents using desktop computers.
 Meanwhile, mobile analytics monitors mobile devices, such as tablets and smartphones.

-Together, desktop and mobile analytics can help you address slow bandwidth and security weaknesses.
+Together, desktop and mobile analytics help you address slow bandwidth and security weaknesses.
 Teams can also monitor call center agents' apps and tools and whether they use them correctly.

 They also help with real-time call monitoring by capturing inefficiencies, enhancing security, and identifying coaching opportunities for phone agents.
 This analysis can uncover redundant tasks, reduce call handling time, and improve overall efficiency, benefiting agents and customers.